1st Paratroopers Battalion (Belgium)

-The 1st Paratroopers Battalion (1^{er} Bataillon Parachutiste, 1 Bataljon Parachutisten) or 1 PARA was a military formation of the Belgian Army and part of the Paracommando Brigade from 1946 to 2011.
-Its regimental traditions, including its badge and motto, were heavily influenced by the experience of many of its personnel in British SAS during the Second World War.
+The 1st Paratroopers Battalion (1^{er} Bataillon Parachutiste, 1 Bataljon Parachutisten) or 1 PARA was a one of four airborne forces battalion unit of the Belgian Army and part of the Para-Commando Brigade from 1946 to 2011.
+Its regimental traditions, including its badge and motto, were heavily influenced by the experience of many of its personnel in Belgian SAS during the Second World War.
 The battalion was disbanded on 1 July 2011.

 Special Air Service

-Many personnel who had served in the Belgian 5th Special Air Service during the Second World War chose to re-enlist in the army following the war.
+Many personnel who had served in the Belgian 5th Special Air Service (5th SAS) during the Second World War chose to re-enlist in the army following the war.
 These included the first commander of the unit, Eddy Blondeel, who had served in France and the Ardennes during the war.

 Major Operations

 Congo Crisis

 During political instability in the former Belgian colony of the Republic of Congo, soldiers from the 1st Paratroopers Battalion (with an attached company from the 2nd Commando Battalion and elements of the 3rd Paratroopers Battalion) were sent to capture the airfield at Stanleyville.
 In November 1964, 299 Belgian paratroopers, under Colonel Charles Laurent jumped on Simi-Simi Airport from USAF C-130 aircraft.

 After securing the airfield, the paratroopers made their way to the Victoria Hotel, where several hundred (mostly Belgian) civilians were being held by Simba rebels.
 Though 60 civilians were killed, Belgian paratroopers were still able to evacuate 1,800 Europeans and Americans, as well as 400 Congolese during the operation.